Using Talk about Texts to Grow Conversation Skills

 I stood and listened to their conversation and thought that they were onto something.
 There was a big idea that was emerging, with text evidence to support their thinking.
 They built their conversation with a clear back and forth dialogue about the “greater good.”
 How could I push them to take their conversation to the next level?

 At this point, I suggested some of the talking stems for deepening conversation.
-Since they were still in the beginning of the story, we pulled out one of the taking stems for the beginning of the text:
+Since they were still in the beginning of the story, we pulled out one of the talking stems for the beginning of the text:

 I wonder whether this part of the text may be hinting at the problem.
 I’m noticing….this makes me think….